 Zig Ziglar, Salesman & Motivational Speaker

-- Talk about the importance of workplace recognition - connect the dots for your managers, and teach them how vital recognition is to employee engagement.
-It’s a good idea to semi-formalize this and build it into your management trainings.
+- Talk about the importance of workplace recognition — connect the dots for your managers, and teach them how vital recognition is to employee engagement.
+It’s a good idea to semi-formalize this and build it into your management training.

 - Have weekly recognition activities — consider starting off the week with a quick kudos session.
 This can be a short departmental all-hands-on-deck session where employees can thank a colleague for help during the previous week.